izmalk/web-portal/content/post/exp.md

 I had my postgraduate studies and after obtaining a PhD degree I had a chance to start a new department from scratch.

-In 2019 I got recruited by VK (Mail.Ru at the time) to join its B2B unit.
+In 2019 I got recruited by the VK (Mail.Ru at the time) to join its B2B unit.
 I joined the Tarantool team as a Senior Technical writer.

 In 2020 I got moved and later promoted to the Team Leader of Documentation team for VK Cloud Platform.

+In 2022 I left the VK to pursue a career in the UK.
+I joined the Vaticle as a Senior Technical Writer.